 |Base Notes||Sandalwood, Tobacco, White Amber|

 I wish I wouldn’t say this, but Annabelle is friends with Phoebe.
 Which means she’s not friends with me.
 I find that both of these perfumes contain white amber, so it’s probably what doesn’t agree with my nose.
-However, like I mentioned before, and you know this well, scent is subjective and pretty hard to describe, so if you enjoy scents like amber, moss, sandalwood, etc, you might love Annabelle, just read the descriptions carefully and decide for yourself.
+However, as I mentioned before, and you know this well, the scent is subjective and pretty hard to describe, so if you enjoy scents like amber, moss, sandalwood, you might love Annabelle, just read the descriptions carefully and decide for yourself.

 |Head Notes||Sea Salt|

 I know from my own experience that it’s not very easy to describe or to understand scents based on their description, so unless you feel that some scent is YOUR scent, it’s always better to either order a small sample or find a stockist near you (the US only) and let your nose tell you, which one of these scents you want to take home (trust me, you will).

 Have you heard about Sweet Anthem?
 What are your favorite vegan perfumes?